DASPRiD/mikro-orm-js-joda/README.md

 It is not handling `LocalDateTime` at the moment, as that type is very platform dependent and Mikro ORM does not come with a declaration in its platform drivers.

+## Supported peer dependencies

+At the moment, you need to have a recent version of `@js-joda/core^5.6.1` and `@mikro-orm/core@^6.0.5`.
+Support for future major releases will be added as needed.

 ## Installation

 ### npm